-- Films rated "R" or "18A" by the Ontario Film Review Board until 2019 and then by Consumer Protection BC and Games rated "M" by the Entertainment Software Rating Board are limited to members 18 years of age or older. - Access to collections housed in the Local History and Archives Department is limited to members 14 years of age and older.
-Users under 14 must be accompanied by a parent or guardian. - In keeping with the Library's The Rights of Children and Teens in the Public Library Policy, there is no restriction on the material that may be borrowed by children.
+- Films rated "R" or "18A" by the Ontario Film Review Board until 2019 and then by Consumer Protection BC and Games rated "M" by the Entertainment Software Rating Board are limited to members 18 years of age or older.
+If a rating is not available for an item, yet fulfils the Library's Collections Selection Criteria, the item will be included in the collection without a rating. - In keeping with the Library's The Rights of Children and Youth in the Public Library Statement, there is no restriction on the material that may be borrowed by children.
 Parents and/or those responsible for the child are responsible for the selection, usage and safe return of materials borrowed by their children.